-A workflow in ConSol CM can have one or more END nodes.
+A workflow in ConSol CM can have one or more end nodes.

-Figure 33: ConSol CM Process Designer - End nodes
+Figure 24: ConSol CM Process Designer - End nodes

-An end node represents the closing of the ticket, i.e. when a ticket is passed to an end node it is closed in a technical sense.
+An end node represents the closing of the ticket, i.e., when a ticket is passed to an end node it is closed in a technical sense.

-C.3.1 The following actions are still possible for a closed ticket
+C.2.1 Possible actions for closed tickets

-- The ticket can be re-opened by an administrator using the Ticket Administration in the Admin Tool, please see the respective section in the ConSol CM Administrator Manual for detailed information. - Other actions which are run with admin privileges can also be performed, i.e. workflow actions are still possible.
+- The ticket can be reopened by an administrator using the Ticket Administration in the Admin Tool, please see the respective section in the ConSol CM Administrator Manual for detailed information. - The ticket can be reopened by an engineer or customer using a reopen activity.
+Please see Reopen activities for further information. - Other actions which are run with admin privileges can also be performed, i.e., workflow actions are still possible.
 This can apply, for example, if a trigger is attached to the scope where the END node is located.
 The trigger will continue running and measuring the time even if the ticket is located in the END node and is closed.
 Thus, an action which is performed due to the firing event of the trigger can still be started.
-To avoid this, either do not use timer trigger in the respective scope or move the END node to a location outside the end scope.
-Another ticket could also perform a linked action with the closed ticket, as well as admin task scripts (from the Task Execution Framework).
+To avoid this, either do not use timer trigger in the respective scope or move the END node to a location outside the end scope. - Another ticket could also perform a linked action with the closed ticket, as well as admin task scripts (from the Task Execution Framework).

-C.3.2 The following actions are not possible for a closed ticket
+C.2.2 Actions not possible for closed tickets